-If you’re struggling to understand whether manual focus vs autofocus is the better choice, then this guide is exactly what you need.
+If you’re struggling to understand whether manual focus vs autofocus is the better choice, then this guide is precisely what you need.

 You’re going to learn all about manual focus and autofocus.

-And, most importantly, I’m going to explain when you want to use autofocus–and when manual focus is the better option.
+And, most importantly, I will explain when you want to use autofocus and when manual focus is the better option.

 Manual Focus Vs Autofocus: What’s the Difference?

 What actually is the difference between manual focus and autofocus?

 Very briefly, autofocus requires that the camera set the point of focus in your image.

 Whereas manual focus works by letting you determine the point of focus.